liciasf/Lessons-Learned---Team-2/local-vs-regional-vs-global-hiring.md

 -Pros:
   - Lower costs than previous two options
   - Time zone differences are not a very critical issue
+  - Sharing of best practices and knowledge from different parts of the world

 -Cons:
   - Very limited or no in person interactions